Clarison/Snow-git/README.md

 - **Structured Workflow**: Follow a structured development workflow to ensure consistency and reliability in schema changes.

-- **Automated Deployment**: Streamline your deployment process by automating the deployment of schema changes to your Snowflake instance.
+- **Automated Deployment**:We use GitHub Actions to automate deployments to Snowflake.
+Here's how to set it up:

+Create YAML files for GitHub Actions workflows and triggers.

+Define your deployment workflow, including the steps required to deploy schema changes.

+Set up triggers to automatically initiate the deployment workflow based on specific events or schedules.

 ## Getting Started